 You want potting mixes, they are lighter and will have an aerator such as perlite (those little white stones you see in the mix).

-Get some peat moss to moss and sand.
-The moss will help the moisture loving herbs and the sand will benefit the herbs that prefer their soil a little drier.
+Get some peat moss to moss and sand for successful urban gardening.
+The moss will help the moisture-loving herbs and the sand will benefit the herbs that prefer their soil a little drier.

 Never use a window facing north.

 If natural light is going to be a problem, it is no problem.
 Invest in grow lights which can be obtained quite inexpensively online.